UK pension taxation for US expats: Complete 2025/26 guide

 The US-UK tax treaty aims to avoid double taxation – but for expats, it’s a maze of default rules, exceptions, and strategic filings.

-- Dual taxation rights: Article 17 allows both the US and UK to tax pension income, with the US typically offering a foreign tax credit to offset UK tax.
+- Dual taxation rights (Article 17) allow both the US and UK to tax pension income, with the US typically offering a foreign tax credit to offset UK tax.

-- Savings clause: The treaty lets the US override treaty benefits for its citizens, meaning you must still report UK pensions on your US return.
+- Savings clause lets the US override treaty benefits for its citizens, meaning UK pension taxable in US rules still apply, and UK pension US tax reporting stays required.

 - Foreign tax credit mechanism: Most expats use Form 1116 to claim a credit rather than seeking a full exemption.